Louise Kirkpatrick owns a driving school in the East Midlands region of England.

-There's an awful lot the TV and newspaper adverts DON'T tell you and WON'T tell you as it's not in their interests to do so.
-Read on to find out what you REALLY need to know before making the decision to train as a driving instructor.
+There's an awful lot the social media adverts don't tell you and won't tell you as it's not in their interests to do so.
+Read on to find out what you really need to know before making the decision to train as a driving instructor.

 If you're thinking of taking a driving instructor training course, you owe it to yourself to know a great deal more about what you're letting yourself in for than the adverts and the sales pitches will tell you!

 Find out the truth about training and qualifying as an ADI, how much driving instructors can earn and whether driving instruction really is the right job for you.

 What You Need to Know About Driving Instruction as a Career

 The reason I've written all this is simple.
 I run a driving school myself, and I've encountered a disturbing number of people, in real life and on the internet, who've been misled or had bad experiences with certain driving instructor training companies.
 I want to try to let people have as much information as possible about what's really involved so that they don't end up having similar experiences which can prove both distressing and costly.